QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 To check if two packets are fragments, they MUST have

 * the same source, destination, id, and protocol
-* every packet aside from the last one have the flag MF <small>(flag[+])</small>, while the last has the flag DF <small>(flag[none])</small>.
+* every packet aside from the last one has the flag MF <small>(flag[+])</small>, while the last has the flag DF <small>(flag[none])</small>.

 </div></div>
 </details>

 > One thing to note, is that for instance in UDP, there is no "IP address" in the header.
-You should remember than UDP is working at a layer above (Layer 4) the one adding such information (Layer 3).
+You should remember that UDP is working at a layer above (Layer 4) the one adding such information (Layer 3).
 And, as written before, each layer is adding its header, so still for UDP, you would have the header of IP followed by the header of UDP...

 <hr class="sl">